aabraha18/Cyber_Learnings/Project 1/Project 1 - ELK Stack.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file and metricbeat-config.yml file to the /etc/ansible/files/ directory.
 - Update the filebeat-config.yml file and metricbeat-config.yml file to include the ELK IP 10.1.0.4 on ports 5601 and 9200.
-- Run the playbook, and navigate to Kibana > Docker Metrics > Module status > Check data to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana > Docker Metrics > Module status > Check data to ensure that the installation worked as expected.

 - [Filebeat-config.yml](https://github.com/aabraha18/Cyber-Learnings/blob/c38061595dee4ad2cf9e9d2f4da8d3e296b9ff5d/Ansible/filebeat-config.yml)
 - [Metricbeat-config.yml](https://github.com/aabraha18/Cyber-Learnings/blob/c38061595dee4ad2cf9e9d2f4da8d3e296b9ff5d/Ansible/metricbeat-config.yml)

 The Elk-playbook.yml file is the playbook located in the /etc/ansible/ directory.
 You must update the /etc/ansible/hosts/ file with the IP's of the webservers and ELK servers.
 You specify which machine to install ELK by updating the ansible hosts file with the ELK IP address and python script.
 Where as with Filebeat, you must update the filebeat-config.yml file to work with the ELK server.
-Then navigate to http://20.114.172.54:5601/app/kibanato and check if the ELK server is running.
+Then navigate to http://20.114.172.54:5601/app/kibana to ensure the ELK server is running.

 Commands to run the playbook: